The Missouri Girl Gooey Chocolate Chip Cookie is crisp on outside, gooey in the middle.

 1) Buttermilk pancakes (with chocolate chips of course) and

 2) Chocolate chip cookies, still warm from the oven.

-Yes, I said my 2 favorite foods because I honestly can’t decide between them.
-I think I might have a bit of a chocolate problem.
+Yes, I said my TWO favorite foods because I honestly can’t decide between them.
+I think I might have a bit of a chocolate problem!

 These chocolate chip cookies were over 10 years in the making.
-I baked my first CC cookie when I was around 11 or 12 years old.
+I baked my first chocolate chip cookie when I was around 11 or 12 years old.
 Initially, I followed the same recipe as many others… the original Tollhouse Chocolate Chip cookie recipe listed on the back of every Nestle Chocolate Chip bag.
-I made them so much that my brother started volunteering me to bake for the local bake sales.
+I made them so much that my brother started volunteering me for the local bake sales.

-Over the years I slowly began making changes to the the original recipe.
+Over the years I slowly began making changes to the original recipe until it was perfect.